kadena-docs/kadena-docs/docs/resources/glossary.md

 An **account** is an entry in the Kadena `coin` contract ledger—a key-value store—that consists of:

-- An account name in the form of a string of 3 to 256 LATIN-1 characters (key).
+- An account name in the form of a string of 3 to 256 LATIN-1 characters (the key row in the `coin-table` database table).
 - An account value that holds the decimal balance and a keyset that governs the account.

 ```pact